cibinsb/LMDB-KV-Store/README.md

 # LMDB-KV-Store
-Key-Value Store Implemented with LMDB
+Key-Value Store Implemented with LMDB.
 The LMDB Key-Value store is a web service constructed using Axum, offering the capability to store values with automatically generated keys.